openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 This enrollment process is almost entirely automated.
 With "auto" no identity needs to exist prior to enrollment.
 The act of enrolling the identity actually creates the identity.
-Like "3rd Party CA - One Time Token" - this flow expects that a private key and certificate have already been created on the machine that is about to enroll and that the certificate presented is valid to a CA already uploaded to the Ziti controller.
+Like "3rd Party CA - One Time Token" - this flow expects that a private key and certificate have already been created on the machine that is about to enroll and that the certificate presented is valid to a CA already uploaded to the Ziti Controller.
 This flow also requires that a jwt specifically created for enrollment be downloaded from the CA and the CA uploaded needs to be valid for isAutoCaEnrollmentEnabled.